Review: Sennheiser HD 4.50 BTNC

 The ear pads are pretty different between the HD 4.40 and HD 4.50.
 The HD 4.50 ear pads are much shallower, appear to be a higher-quality construction, have slightly firmer foam innards, and seem to generally be slightly more comfortable (though, still not comfortable).
 One apparent consequence is a harder time getting a good seal.
 A bad seal not only impacts comfort and passive noise isolation, but also degrades bass response.

-Active noise cancelling has never impressed me much, on any headphone, and the 4.50 is no exception.
+The active noise cancelling on the 4.50 leave a lot to be desired.
 While it can reduce the low-pitch hum of an air conditioner, a plane, or road noise, noise cancelling will do very little to higher-pitch noises.
 Sennheiser’s user guide even says,

 “Tiny microphones pick up low-frequency ambient noise near the ear.
 The NoiseGard electronics use this noise to generate a sound wave which is the exact opposite, the effect being that the polarity reversed signal cancels most of the outside noise."